Cherry pit spitting: Céret Cherry Festival

 The Céret Cherry Festival occurs annually in France at the end of May, including a cherry stone spitting competition as well as music, dancing and food.

 Notable contestants

 There are many notable contestants and champions within the different competitions held around the world.

-Rick "Pellet Gun" Krause is a 19-time champion cherry pit spitter at the International Cherry Pit-Spitting Championship in Michigan in which he has competed for 40 years.
+Rick "Pellet Gun" Krause is a 19-time champion cherry pit spitter at the International Cherry Pit-Spitting Championship at Tree-Mendus Fruit Farm.

-Marlene Krause, wife of Rick “Pellet Gun” Krause, is a seven-time winner of the women's contest at the International Cherry Pit-Spitting Championship competition at the Tree-mendus fruit farm in Eau Claire, Michigan.
+Marlene Krause, wife of Rick Krause, is a seven-time winner of the women's contest at the International Cherry Pit-Spitting Championship competition at the Tree-Mendus fruit farm in Eau Claire, Michigan.
 She and her husband both won consecutively in 2009 and 2010.

-Brian "Young Gun" Krause is best known for being the current Guinness world record holder for the longest distance to spit a cherry pit for a distance of 28.51 m at the 2004 International Cherry Pit-Spitting championship in Eau Claire, Michigan USA.
+Brian "Young Gun" Krause, son of Rick Krause, is best known for being the current Guinness world record holder for the longest distance to spit a cherry pit for a distance of 28.51 m at the 2004 International Cherry Pit-Spitting championship.